Get Tech Tips

 Miswiring or Failed Capacitors

-In single-phase applications, the run capacitor applies a phase-shifted potential that helps get the motor running and keep it running.
+In single-phase applications, the run capacitor applies a phase-shifted potential that helps get the motor running and keeps it running.
 If the capacitor has failed or the compressor is miswired, it can occasionally (rarely) result in it running backward.

 Failed Discharge Check Valve

 Most scroll compressors have either an internal or external check valve that prevents the discharge gas from forcing back through the compressor, causing it to spin backward.

 Occasionally, you may find a scroll compressor that makes a loud whirring once it cycles off.
 That can usually be corrected by installing a discharge check valve or by replacing the compressor if you choose.

 Finally, be aware that anytime a scroll runs backward, it can do significant damage.
 If you find one that's running backward, shut it off immediately and correct the cause.